aspirin01/order-book/README.md

 # order-book
-This repo has a unique implementation of a heap-dll based orderbook to fulfill orders in markets.
-Submitted for Auro Digital SDE-1 interview
+This repo has a unique SOTA implementation of a heap-dll based orderbook to fulfill orders in markets.